Skip to main content

 These gonadotropins then stimulate the ovaries (in women) to produce sex hormones.
 Disruptions in this axis, often seen with aging or certain health conditions, can lead to hormonal imbalances that manifest as a range of symptoms.

-A decline in in women, often observed during perimenopause and postmenopause, can contribute to symptoms such as reduced libido, diminished energy, and changes in mood.
+A decline in testosterone levels in women, often observed during perimenopause and postmenopause, can contribute to symptoms such as reduced libido, diminished energy, and changes in mood.
 Addressing these symptoms through targeted hormonal support aims to restore physiological balance, thereby enhancing overall well-being.
 The potential influence of such restoration on breast tissue health is a subject of ongoing clinical investigation, with promising indications suggesting a more protective role than previously assumed.

 Intermediate